Assessments

 Several labs have focussed exercises.

-The labs are marked either full-credit/no-credit.
-If your reflection shows reflection and engagement you will get full credit (even if you do not get the exercises correct).
+The labs are marked full-credit/no-credit.
+If your diary shows that you engaged with the lab, you will get full credit, even if some exercises are wrong.

 Format